netanel246/spark-workshop/python/lab3-startups.md

 #### Task 2: Parsing the Data

-Open a PySpark shell (by running `bin/pyspark` from the Spark installation directory in a terminal window).
-Note that you have access to a pre-initialized `SparkSession` object named `spark`.
+In Databricks notebooks, you have access to a pre-initialized `SparkSession` object named `spark`.

 Create a `DataFrame` from the JSON file so that its schema is automatically inferred, and print out the resulting schema.